ExtremeEmpress/ouradb/README.md

 As the very first step, you need to get yourself a Personal Access Token (PAT) from the Oura website, here: https://cloud.ouraring.com/personal-access-tokens

 Select "Create New Personal Access Token", and store the token in a safe place.
-Copy the 32 character long PAT to the file oura/PAT.txt in the repository files.
+Copy the oura/PAT_empty.txt file to a file named oura/PAT.txt and copy the 32 character long PAT to the new file.

 ## Second step (optional): Do a test query